1970 24 Hours of Le Mans: Entries

 This year there were 96 entries for the race, to which the ACO accepted 62 for qualifying.
 In the end 57 arrived for scrutineering in a very even split between the Prototypes, Sports and GT cars.
 Nearly a third were just the very powerful Porsche 917 or Ferrari 512 strongly increasing public interest.
 Significant absentees this year were Ford and Alpine.

 With such a strong entry list the ACO decided it could drop the smaller 1.3- and 1.6-litre classes for the first time post-war.

 After an inauspicious debut in 1969, extensive work was done by Porsche to fix the stability and reliability of the 917.
 After being beaten by a supposedly obsolete car, Porsche contracted John Wyer and his Gulf-J.W.
-Automotive Team to become the official works-supported team and development partner.
+Automotive Engineering Team to become the official works-supported team and development partner.
 During tests in Zeltweg, Wyer's engineer John Horsmann had the idea to increase downforce at the expense of drag, and so a new short tail was moulded with aluminium sheets taped together.
 This worked well as the new tail gave the 917 better stability.
 The new version was called the 917K (kurzheck or ‘short-tail’).
 A new aerodynamic version was developed for Le Mans with support from the external consultant Robert Choulet.
 The 917 L (langheck) featured a spectacular new "long tail" body with a wing, which had very low drag.
 They were dubbed “batmobiles” by the media.
 Two engines were available: the 4.5-litre flat-12 now capable of 550 bhp, and a new 4.9-litre version (590 bhp).
 Most drivers preferred driving the K even though it gave away as much as 25 km/h (15 mph) in top speed.
 The langheck was less stable and needed far more concentration to keep on the track.

-Porsche's works drivers had been inherited by the JWA team who fielded three 917Ks.
+Porsche's works drivers had been inherited by the JWAE team who fielded three 917Ks.
 The lead car was driven by Jo Siffert and Brian Redman who had already won two rounds in the championship.
 Pedro Rodriguez (Le Mans winner in 1968 for Wyer) and Leo Kinnunen, in the second car, had won three races.
 Brits David Hobbs and Mike Hailwood, who had driven Wyer's Ford the previous year, had the third car with a 4.5-litre engine.
 A fourth JWA 917K entry was not accepted - the drivers were to have been actor Steve McQueen and reigning F1 world champion Jackie Stewart.

 As Ford had done several years earlier, Porsche also supported a rival, second works team based in Austria (much to Wyer's surprise).
 The new Porsche Salzburg was run by Louise Piëch, sister of Ferry Porsche and mother of company Technical Director Ferdinand Piëch.
 Vic Elford/Kurt Ahrens ran the 4.9-litre 917L, while Swiss-pairing Rico Steinemann/Dieter Spoerry and veterans Hans Herrmann/Richard Attwood had 4.5-litre Ks.